The wonderful world of Ramen

 Shio (salt) ramen

-Generally speaking, a ramen broth consists of chicken bones, pork bones, or seafood (or a combination thereof), further flavoured with any favoured ingredients.
-A popular type of broth is ‘tonkotsu’, originating in Kyushu, a heavy and rich broth made primarily from pork bones.
+Generally speaking, ramen broth consists of chicken bones, pork bones, seafood, or a combination.
+It is then flavoured further with other ingredients.
+A popular type of broth is tonkotsu, originating from Kyushu, a heavy and rich broth made primarily from pork.
 Vegetable broths are also more common these days.
-Before serving, ‘tare’ (a type of sauce used for an extra punch of flavour) is added to the bowl.
-Flavour-wise, there are 3 main types to be distinguished: soy, miso, and shio (salt).
+Before serving, tare (a type of sauce used for an extra punch of flavour) is added to the bowl.
+Flavour-wise, there are 3 main types: soy, miso, and shio (salt).

-The noodles for ramen come in various types, from very thin to very thick, and with a straight or wavy texture.
-They are generally made from wheat flour, salt, water, and 'kansui' (a type of alkaline mineral water), making them distinguishable from others such as udon or soba noodles.
-The cooking time varies as well, and can often be chosen by the customer according to their preference (soft, medium or hard cooked noodles).
+The noodles for ramen come in various types, from very thin to very thick, and with a straight or wavy shape.
+They are generally made from wheat flour, salt, water, and kansui (a type of alkaline mineral water), making them distinguishable from other noodles such as udon or soba noodles.
+Their cooking time varies as well, depending on the customer’s preference (soft, medium or hard cooked noodles).

 The toppings are especially varied, and can be anything from stir-fried vegetables to butter.
-The most common ones are, among others, (half)boiled soy-marinated eggs, ‘chashu’ (Chinese style roast pork), ‘menma’ (pickled/fermented bamboo shoots), ‘nori’ (dried seaweed) and beansprouts.
+The most common ones are:half boiled soy-marinated eggs, chashu (Chinese-style roast pork), menma (pickled/fermented bamboo shoots), nori (dried seaweed) and bean sprouts.

-So in conclusion: not only each region, but each restaurant tends to have their own combination of an umami rich broth, noodle type and toppings, making ramen an especially fun dish to try in multiple places!
+Not only each region, but each restaurant tends to have their own combination of umami-rich broth, noodle type and toppings, making ramen an especially fun dish to try at multiple places!